Ortus-Solutions/docker-contentbox/README.md

 	ortussolutions/contentbox
 ```

 > **Tip**: The `INSTALL` flag tells the image to take you through the ContentBox installer to pre-seed a database.
-You can remove this flag once your database is seeded.
+You can remove this flag once your database is seeded and persisted via a volume.

 A new container will be spun up from the image and, upon opening your browser to `http://[docker machine ip]:8080`, you will be directed to configure your [ContentBox](https://www.ortussolutions.com/products/contentbox) installation wizard.